Climate and Average Weather Year Round in Allen Texas, United States

 Allen experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 5.3 months, from April 27 to October 6, during which time the comfort level is muggy, oppressive, or miserable at least 22% of the time.
-The muggiest day of the year is July 5, with muggy conditions 86% of the time.
+The muggier period of the year lasts for 5.3 months, from April 28 to October 7, during which time the comfort level is muggy, oppressive, or miserable at least 22% of the time.
+The month with the most muggy days in Allen is July, with 26.3 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable